 Begin by Zoho is a must-have CRM for maximum results with minimal effort.
-With the new iOS update, Zoho went ahead and designed Begin, especially for Monterey, to improve the user experience for its users.
+With the new iOS update, Zoho went ahead and designed Begin, especially for macOS, to improve the user experience for its users.
 From managing contacts to tracking your activities such as tasks, planning, scheduling, and executing, Begin covers most of it.
 The widget lets you view tasks, calls, or events according to your preference and keep it in your notifications.
 I prefer having a CRM over having separate widgets for tasks, to-dos, calls, etc., and Begin serves me just right.

 If you want a widget just for your tasks, download SmartTasks or Things 3 instead.

 A must-have widget for everyone, Screen Time lets you monitor your screen time on individual apps, your total screen time, etc. I like the interface; all the sizes are visually appealing.
 For instance, the small one shows a line graph of total hours spent, the medium shows a line graph and ads, whereas the large one further breaks them down into categories.
 This is hands-down the best widget to monitor your screen time and check your on-screen time activity.

 A third-party app, this widget keeps track of your hydration and shows the amount of water you have consumed throughout the day.
 This widget comes with a couple of visual representations.
 Thus, it has different visuals set to curb your thirst(pun intended!)
 It is available in all small, medium, and large representations and each of these variations are very creative.
 Install it today and contribute your share towards healthy living.
 It’s good to have someone to remind you of your water intake at regular intervals.